max-van-leeuwen/SnapLensStudio-CodeSnippets/README.md

 # SnapLensStudio-CodeSnippets
-Handy code, will update every once in a while.

-To use, simply add the script to your scene.<br/>
-Call the function as described at the top of the script in the comments.<br/>
-This can be done from any script in the scene.
+Coding essentials for all your projects!

-All scripts have a simple example project showing how they work!<br/><br/><br/>
+All scripts have a simple example project demonstrating how they work.<br/><br/><br/>

 Contents:
 - LSQuickScripts